 Here are some things to keep in mind when you’re creating a network taxonomy:

-- If categories are linked by association, ensure that they are clearly related to one another.
+- If categories are linked by association, ensure they are related.

-- Consider having the most recent information or most popular content available in a different section than the rest of the content.
+- Consider having the most recent information or most popular content available in a different section than the rest.

-There are different ways of creating a facet taxonomy.
-They divide up the categories of content based upon an attribute of the content or products that are being sold.
-Facet taxonomies are particularly useful for individuals who are selling multiple products on their website.
-In addition, facet taxonomies make it possible to incorporate multiple taxonomy structures.
-However, it is always important to avoid creating duplicate content when using this taxonomy structure.
+There are different ways of creating a faceted taxonomy.
+They divide the categories of content based on an attribute of the content or products being sold.
+Facet taxonomies are particularly useful for individuals selling multiple products on their websites.
+In addition, facet taxonomies make it possible to incorporate various taxonomy structures.
+However, avoiding duplicate content using this taxonomy structure is always essential.

 5. Create a Team to Design the Taxonomy

 The team should generally have anywhere between four and seven people.
-However, there are cases when a larger team may be necessary.
+However, there are cases when a larger group may be necessary.

 Everyone who works on it should be knowledgeable about the content of your website.
-In addition, all members of the team should possess strong organizational skills and know how to incorporate a better SEO strategy for your page.
+In addition, all team members should possess strong organizational skills and know-how to incorporate a better SEO strategy for your page.